HandsOnDataViz/book/spreadsheet/csv/README.md

-# Save Generic Spreadsheets in CSV Format
+# Save Spreadsheets in Generic CSV Format
 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*

+** TO DO **
+- show how this is simple with Google Sheets, then show Excel Desktop
+- emphasize how saving in CSV format will only work on one sheet at a time

 Comma Separated Values (abbreviated as CSV) is a generic spreadsheet format that is very portable across nearly all data and visualization tools.
 In some cases, a tool may require you to convert spreadsheet data from Microsoft Excel or other applications into generic CSV format.